jsager621/OSC.jl/README.md

 Pure Julia implementation of the Open Sound Control format.
 The aim of this library is to provide full OSC 1.1 spec support and convenient APIs for its use.

+The project is in early development and almost certainly still contains bugs.
+As such, contributions and feature suggestions are greatly encouraged.

 # Features
 * message generation